Thread

 app sce

 Thread is specifically designed for low-power smart home devices such as lighting, thermostats, and door locks.
-Its mesh network supports self-healing of faulty nodes, ensuring reliable connectivity.
+Its mesh network features self-healing capabilities for faulty nodes, ensuring stable and reliable connectivity.

 app sce

 Thread is suitable for large commercial building automation scenarios, such as lighting, HVAC, security, and asset tracking.
-Its high scalability and reliability enable stable communication among a large number of devices.
+Its excellent scalability and reliability support stable communication for massive numbers of devices.

 app sce

-Thread enables secure connection of devices to the internet and cloud through a Border Router, supporting functions like remote monitoring and firmware updates.
-Its 1.3.0 and 1.4 versions standardize Border Router design, further simplifying the integration process with IP infrastructure.
+Thread achieves secure connection of devices to the internet and cloud through a Border Router, supporting functions like remote monitoring and firmware updates.
+Thread versions 1.3.0 and 1.4 have standardized the Border Router design, further simplifying the integration process with IP infrastructure.

 app sce

-Thread is based on the IPv6 protocol and seamlessly integrates with existing IP networks such as Wi-Fi and Ethernet.
-The Border Router provides bidirectional IPv6 connectivity, supporting device interoperability across networks, such as connecting Wi-Fi Matter devices with Thread Matter devices in a home environment.
+Thread is based on the IPv6 protocol and is seamlessly compatible with existing IP networks such as Wi-Fi and Ethernet.
+The Border Router provides bidirectional IPv6 connectivity, supporting cross-network device interoperability, such as the interconnection between Matter devices connected over Wi-Fi and those over Thread in a home environment.

 app sce